-In February 2021, Burkina Faso made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime, Burkina Faso should continue to work on implementing its action plan to address its remaining strategic deficiency, by implementing an effective targeted financial sanctions regime related to TF and PF.
+In February 2021, Burkina Faso made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime.
+At its June 2025 Plenary, the FATF made the initial determination that Burkina Faso has substantially completed its action plan and warrants an on-site assessment to verify that the implementation of the AML/CFT reforms has begun and is being sustained, and that the necessary political commitment remains in place to sustain implementation in the future.